 (g).
 Click on Generate OTP (Personal details of the applicant will automatically get filled from the Aadhar database.
 Candidate needs to fill other details like Mobile Number and Email Id will be taken from Aadhar Card; the same can’t be changed until a change is not made in Aadhar.)

 (h).
 Upload the Geo-tagged Image of Centers

 How to check CSC application status:

-After the successful completing the CSC registration applicants can check application status whenever they want with the help of application number.
+After the successful completion, the CSC registration applicants can check application status whenever they want with the help of the application number.

 (i). applicants have to visit the CSC official portal www.csc.gov.in

 (ii). on the homepage, they are required to click on click here to check the link under the option “Account Status”.

 (iii).
 They have to fill all the essential details such an Aadhar Number, Name, Authentication type and have to click on Submit button after entering the captcha code